Managing your money

 You don’t have to wait for a life changing event or a health scare to write your will, but if you haven’t done so already you may wish to think about what you would like to happen when you die.

-Your will can include funeral plans, how your dependent children will be provided for and what you want to happen to your property or possessions you may have.
+Your will can include funeral plans, how your dependent children will be provided for and what you want to happen to your property or possessions.

-A will is basically a document that describes what you want to happen in the event of your death and lists any instruction you want carried out.
+A will is basically a document that describes what you want to happen in the event of your death and lists any instruction that should be carried out.

 If you want to find out more information on how to write a will contact the Citizens Advice Bureau on 0800 367 222.